Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Experiments

 \subsection{Results}

-Table~\ref{table1-main1} presents the quantitative evaluations, and Fig~\ref{fig:qualitative} demonstrates the qualitative evaluations on real-world scenes.
-Our method consistently surpasses the performance of 3DGS when using the same number of Gaussians, and achieves or exceeds the performance of the original 3DGS while using fewer points than 3DGS.
+Table~\ref{table1-main1} presents the quantitative evaluations, and Fig.~\ref{fig:qualitative} demonstrates the qualitative evaluations on real-world scenes.
+Our method consistently surpasses 3DGS performance with the same number of Gaussians and achieves or exceeds 3DGS performance with fewer points.
 Unlike 3DGS, which relies on fixed thresholds for densification, our framework leverages a streamlined point-based sampling strategy that drastically reduces storage requirements while preserving high-fidelity reconstructions.
-In particular, Table~\ref{table2-points} in Appendix~\ref{tables} shows how our approach maintains a consistent, efficient sampling rate across scenes of varying complexity, underscoring its versatility.
+In particular, Tab.~\ref{table2-points} in Appendix~\ref{tables} demonstrates our approach's consistent efficiency across varied scene complexities.
 We also provide the full per-scene evaluations in Appendix~\ref{fullresults}.

-Although 3DGS-MCMC can sometimes yield slightly higher metrics, it updates and optimizes every Gaussian parameter, which increases its inefficiency and necessitates knowing the scene's complexity (the number of Gaussians) in advance.
+Although 3DGS-MCMC can yield slightly higher metrics, it updates and optimizes every Gaussian parameter, which increases its inefficiency and necessitates knowing the scene's complexity (the number of Gaussians) in advance.
 In contrast, our method focuses exclusively on sampling and optimizing point positions, providing a simpler yet equally accurate alternative.
 As evidenced by Fig.~\ref{fig:convergence}, our method reaches the 98 $\%$ PSNR threshold faster than 3DGS-MCMC, both in iteration and wall-clock time, demonstrating faster convergence.
 This shows that our framework can still achieve state-of-the-art reconstruction quality even without exhaustive parameter updates.